nnao45/ztl/README.md

 # ztl
-zsh logging with some command with tmux
+zsh logging some command with tmux